MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/package-a-guide.md

 - Animated anchors aren't supported
 - Offline mode isn't supported

-## Supported across versions
+## Support across versions

-A packaged guide is supported in future versions of the client applications, without the need to re-package it again after updating the versions.
-For example, a guide is packaged using version 9.0.
-Users can still open the packaged guide in future client versions such as 9.1 or 10.0.
-However, if a guide is packaged using a PC app version higher than the HoloLens app version the user tries to open it with, that guide won't load.
-For example, a guide is packaged using PC app version 9.2.
-That guide won't load on HoloLens app version 9.1.
-The user must update their version to the latest.
+A packaged guide is supported in future versions of the client applications, without the need to repackage it again after updating the versions.
+For example, if a guide is packaged using version 9.0, users can still open the packaged guide in future client versions such as 9.1 or 10.0.
+However, if a guide is packaged using a PC app version higher than the HoloLens app version of the user trying to open it, that guide won't open.
+For example, if a guide is packaged using PC app version 9.2, that guide won't open on HoloLens app version 9.1.
+The user must update their version.

 ## Package a guide in the PC app